 Cheese Scones FAQ

-The best cheese is a strong-tasting cheese like mature cheddar or a vintage cheddar.
+The best cheese is strong-tasting cheese like mature cheddar or vintage cheddar.
+However, I have also successfully made these scones using Edam and Colby cheese.

 Scones can be "freshened" up by microwaving for 10-20 seconds with a small bowl of water (to moisten the scones).
 Or place them in an oven at 150°C for about 5 to 10 minutes, adding a bowl of water in a heat-proof container will add some moisture to the scones.